storoj/idevice-packet-analyzer/README.md

     brew install socat

-iOS-based devices talk with host via usbmuxd process and it's unix socket /var/run/usbmuxd.
+iOS-based devices talk with host via usbmuxd process and it's unix socket located at `/var/run/usbmuxd`.
 To sniff the traffic you must replace original socket with fake one, redirect the traffic and log data.

     sudo mv /var/run/usbmuxd /var/run/usbmuxd_real